karakasa/PancakeNext/README.md

 In short:
 * No warranty.
 * Free for both non-commercial and commercial use.
-* Attribution required, if you make derivate works of this repro.
+* Attribution required in modified files, if you make derivate works of this repo.

 The example project above has its own license terms.